-Garden Statuary comes in many forms, crafted in high quality materials, and David Coton chooses some busts, sculptures and statues that can create a genuine classical ambiance.
+Garden Statuary, crafted in high quality materials, comes in many forms and here David Coton chooses some busts, sculptures, statues and water features that can create a genuine classical ambiance in any outdoor space.

 Their figures are inspired by Roman and Greek culture and mythology - gods, goddesses, emperors, heroic figures and mythical animals.
 Many are reproductions of originals at stately homes and museums.